waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })
 ```

-There are the final set of parentheses after the wrapping parentheses.
+Third, there are a final set of parentheses after the wrapping parentheses.
 These run the anonymous function.

 ```js
 (function() {